Frequently Asked Questions:Q: What is a health informatics and information management professional?

 Q: What costs are associated with enrolling in the health informatics and information management program and is financial assistance available?

-A: Costs to health informatics and information management students include, but are not limited to, the following: uniform and name tag; transportation to and from clinical sites; housing and meals during management affiliation; books and supplies; professional association dues.
+A: Costs to health informatics and information management students include, but are not limited to, the following: uniform and name tag; transportation to and from clinical sites; housing and meals during management affiliation; books and supplies; background check fees; professional association dues.
 Financial assistance is available to qualified students through campus employment, grants, loans, Florida Health Information Management Association scholarships, and the American Health Information Management Association FORE scholarships.

 Q: Who should I contact for further information?